-The Ogallala aquifer in Terry County contained approximately 3.2 million acre-feet (3.9 km) of water in 1974.
-Historical pumpage has exceeded 130,000 acre-feet (0.16 km) annually, which is more than twice the rate of natural recharge to the aquifer in the county.
+The Ogallala aquifer in Lynn and Garza Counties contained approximately 2.4 million acre-feet (3.0 km^3) of water in 1974.
+Historical pumpage has exceeded 120,000 acre-feet (0.15 km^3) annually, which is more than twice the rate of natural recharge to the aquifer in the counties.
 This overdraft is expected to continue, ultimately resulting in reduced well yields, reduced acreage irrigated, and reduced agricultural production.

-There is a very uneven distribution of ground water in the county.
-Some areas have ample ground-water resources to support current usage through the year 2000; whereas, in other areas of the county, ground water is currently in short supply.
-Pumping lifts in wells range from less than 25 to more than 200 feet.
-This range is expected to remain constant during the period covered by this study.
+There is a very uneven distribution of ground water in the two counties.
+A few local areas have ample ground-water resources to support current usage through the year 2000; whereas, in most areas, ground water is currently in short supply.

-To obtain maximum benefits from the remaining ground-water resources, Terry County water users should implement all possible conservation measures so that the remaining ground-water supply is used in the most prudent manner possible and with the least amount of waste.
+To obtain maximum benefits from the remaining ground-water resources, water users should implement all possible conservation measures so that the remaining ground-water supply is used in the most prudent manner possible and with the least amount of waste.